Shawn-Nichol/Cheat_Sheets/README.md

 **exiftool**
 A command-line tool used for reading, writing, and editing metadata information within various types of files, particularly image files such as JPEG, TIFF, RAW, and others.

+# Malware Analysis
+**Gihrad**
+A open-source software suite developed by the NSA, designed for reverse engineering tasks to analyze compiled code across various platforms with disassembling and decompiling capabilities and supports multiple architectures.

+A open-source software suite developed by the NSA, designed for reverse engineering tasks, enabling the analysis of compiled code across diverse platforms.
+With the ability to disassembling and decompile capabilities while supporting multiple architectures